Harmontown/harmontown.github.io/docs/_episodes/031/index.md

 title:                "Sand Pollution: The Journals of Young Morrisey"
 image:                "episode-placeholder.jpg"
 description: >
   Dan reads from his magical adolescent journals, casting a magical spell of adolescent depression over the entire audience and the dungeons and dragons session.
 So he brings up a depressed Harmenian and attempts to cure him.
-But by then he's pretty dr...
+But by then he's pretty drunk.
 showDate:
 releaseDate:          "2012-11-30 05:48:00Z"
 duration:             "01:40:21"